MicrosoftDocs/fabric-docs/docs/cicd/deployment-pipelines/deploy-content.md

 #### Selective deployment

 ##### [Original selective deploy method](#tab/old)

 If you don't want to deploy everything from that stage, you can select specific items for deployment.
 Select the **Show more** link, and then select the items you wish to deploy.
 When you select the **Deploy** button, only the selected items are deployed to the next stage.

-Since dashboards, reports, semantic models, and dataflows are related and have dependencies, you can use the select related button to see all items that those items are dependent on.
+Fabric items are often related to or dependent on other items.
+Dashboards, reports, semantic models, dataflows, Lakehouses and Warehouses are all examples of items that can have related to or dependent on other items.
+To include all items that are related to the item you want to deploy, use the select related button.
 For example, if you want to deploy a report to the next stage, select the **Select related** button to mark the semantic model that the report is connected to, so that both will be deployed together and the report won't break.

 :::image type="content" source="media/deploy-content/selective-deploy.png" alt-text="A screenshot showing the selective deploy option in deployment pipelines, available after selecting the show more option." lightbox="media/deploy-content/selective-deploy.png":::